 - Medical Microbiologist

 - Microbiology Analyst

 - Microbiology Supervisor

-In 2016, there was an estimated number of 23,200 jobs in the United States for Microbiologist.
+In the United States, there were 23,200 jobs for Microbiologist in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Microbiologist by 2026.
-The BLS estimates 2,200 yearly job openings in this field.
+There will be an estimated 2,200 positions for Microbiologist per year.